KarolGralewski/expense-tracking-app/README.md

 npm run dev
 ```

-2. Start mongodb server locally
+2. Start mongodb server locally <br><br>
-3. That's it!
+ That's it!
 The app should be up and running

-##### Build using Express, MongoDB, NodeJS and React
+### Build using Express, MongoDB, NodeJS and React